 On the return voyage we had some stormy weather.
-I was sick part of the time, but Joseph never lost a meal, and was in excellent health, in fact his face seemed to get better and the suffering endured by him while in England seem to have left no trace, for he was cheerful and happy all the way over.
+I was sick part of the time, but Joseph never lost a meal, and was in excellent health, in fact his face seemed to get better and the suffering endured by him while in England seemed to have left no trace, for he was cheerful and happy all the way over.

-On the night of the 23rd of September, while in our state room, a personage appeared to me.
-He was dressed in a flowing white robe, had light waving hair falling gracefully down over his shoulders.
-He slowly approached me and handed me a wreath, made of maple leaves, with a small white flower running around the center of the leaves and directly across the center of the wreath.
-In the same white flowers was the word "CANADA."
+On the night of the 23d of September, while in our stateroom, a personage appeared to me.
+He was dressed in a flowing, white robe, had light, waving hair, falling gracefully down over his shoulders.
+He slowly approached me and handed me a wreath, made of maple leaves, with a small white flower running around the center of the leaves, and directly across the center of the wreath, in the same white flowers was the word Canada.
 The wreath was in a circle and the word Canada crossed the center of the wreath.